LDAWG-a11y/a11yWebApp/src/guides/accessible-social-media-fundamentals.md

 ---
 title: Accessible social media fundamentals
-summary: Social media is an ever-growing aspect of communicating with audiences.
+summary: Social media is a growing aspect of communicating with audiences.
 By designing accessible communications into your campaigns, you embed good practices and will engage more people across all platforms.
 author: gmann1
 date: 2024-06-04